Rush Limbaugh, the excellence in broadcasting network, over 600 radio stations, 20 to 22 million people, and broadcast excellence.

 There's a reason.

-The radio business pie, like the LED, the New York Times has this story about radio in bad trouble outside of drive time.
+We've expanded the pie, the radio business pie, like the New York Times has this story about it.

 I recognize what this story is all about, and it's bogus.

-There are people advertising that have never been advertising before.
+There are people advertising that had never been advertising before.

 That's a great business thing.